Becksteinlab/lammps/doc/src/dump_image.rst

 "red" (same as the default color for atom type 1).

 The *fflag1* and *fflag2* settings are numerical values which are used by *dump image* to adjust how the drawing of the objects communicated by the fix is done.
-See the documentation of the individual fixes for a description of what these parameters mean.
+See the documentation of the individual fixes for a description of what these parameters mean for the graphics objects provided by those fixes.

 ----------

 .. versionadded:: 10Sep2025

+.. versionchanged:: TBD

+   style *transparency* was added

 The *region* keyword can be used to create a graphical representation of a :doc:`region <region>`.
 This can be helpful in debugging the location and extent of regions, especially when those have parameters controlled by variables.
 Three styles of representing a region are available:
-*filled*, *frame*, and *points*.
-With style *filled* the surface of the region is drawn.
-For region styles that support open faces, surfaces are not drawn for such open faces.
+*filled*\, *transparency*\, *frame*\, and *points*.
+With style *filled* the surface of the region is triangulated and drawn.
+For region styles that support open faces, surfaces for such open faces are skipped.
+The style *transparent* is like *filled* but takes an additional parameter in the range of 0.0 to 1.0 that defines the opacity and thus allows to see what is inside the region.
 Draw style *frame* represents the region with a mesh of "wires".
 The diameter of these "wires" can be set.
-Unlike with the *filled* style, you can see what is *inside* the region with this draw style.
-The third draw style *points* generates a random point cloud inside the simulation box and draws only those points that are within the region.
-Draw styles *filled* and *frame* support only "primitive" region style (no unions or intersections), but the *points* draw style supports all region styles.
+Unlike with the *filled* style and similar to the *transparent* style, you can see what is *inside* the region with this draw style.
+The third draw style, *points*\, generates a random point cloud inside the simulation box and draws only those points that are within the region.
+Draw styles *filled*\, *transparent*\, and *frame* support only "primitive" region styles (no unions or intersections), but the *points* draw style supports *all* region styles.

 ----------